PhononBench:A Large-Scale Phonon-Based Benchmark for Dynamical Stability in Crystal Generation: Results

 \subsection{Systematic Evaluation of Dynamical Stability in Crystal Generation Models}

-In this work, we employed 6 crystal generative models—including the LLM-based CrystaLLM~\cite{crystallm}; the graph-neural-network–enhanced diffusion models MatterGen~\cite{mattergen}, DiffCSP~\cite{diffcsp}, and InvDesFlow-AL~\cite{InvDesFlow-AL}; the flow-matching model CrystalFlow~\cite{CrystalFlow}; and the space-group-controlled CrystalFormer~\cite{crystalformer} (covering variants trained on different datasets)—to generate a total of 221,000 novel crystalline materials (Figure~\ref{Benchmark-main}).
+In this work, we employed 7 crystal generative models, including the LLM-based CrystaLLM~\cite{crystallm} and LLaMA2-70B~\cite{iclr2024LLM}; the graph-neural-network–enhanced diffusion models MatterGen~\cite{mattergen}, DiffCSP~\cite{diffcsp}, and InvDesFlow-AL~\cite{InvDesFlow-AL}; the flow-matching model CrystalFlow~\cite{CrystalFlow}; and the space-group-controlled CrystalFormer~\cite{crystalformer} (covering variants trained on same datasets)—to generate a total of 247,437 novel crystalline materials (Fig.~\ref{Benchmark-main}).
 After generation, we removed duplicates with respect to each model’s training set and performed post-processing to correct malformed CIF files.
-Structural relaxations were then carried out for the remaining crystals, of which 108,843 converged successfully.
-Subsequently, we conducted full phonon-spectrum calculations on the relaxed structures with MatterSim~\cite{mattersim} coupled to Phonopy~\cite{phonopy-phono3py-JPCM,phonopy-phono3py-JPSJ}, which identified 28,119 crystals as dynamically stable, yielding a stability ratio of 25.83\%.
-Our systematic evaluation demonstrates that achieving dynamical stability remains a significant challenge for all current crystal generative models.
+Structural relaxations were then carried out for the remaining crystals, of which 135,280 converged successfully.
+Subsequently, we conducted full phonon-spectrum calculations on the relaxed structures with MatterSim~\cite{mattersim} coupled to Phonopy~\cite{phonopy-phono3py-JPCM,phonopy-phono3py-JPSJ}, identifying 32,995 crystals as dynamically stable under the strict criterion of $-0.001$~THz.
+Notably, the average dynamical stability across all models exhibits a strong dependence on the chosen phonon-frequency threshold, increasing substantially from 18.86\% at $-0.001$~THz to 19.57\% at $-0.01$~THz, 32.19\% at $-0.1$~THz, and 64.03\% at $-1.0$~THz.
+However, even under more relaxed thresholds, a large fraction of generated structures remain dynamically unstable.Our systematic evaluation demonstrates that achieving dynamical stability remains a significant challenge for all current crystal generative models.